felipgit/access-portal/README.md

 # Selfhosted Access Portal
 Based on Traefik as proxy and Authelia as the authentication middleware.
+It is expected to have port 80 and 443 exposed to this.
 # Installation
 1. Download the repo
 ```bash